thomaspreece10/SuperEasy-A4S/README.md

 ##A note about using Build.sh on Windows
 Build.sh is a BASH script.
 Windows doesn't ship with a BASH shell so you will have to download one.
 Simply renaming it to .bat will not work.
 The simplest method to get a bash shell would be to install git as it comes with a program called 'git Bash' will can execute the script fine.

+##I tried to translate the A4S.s2e file but it changes nothing…
+A4S.s2e does nothing as it is already combined with the ImportBlocks.sb2, EsploraBlocks_Empty.sb2 and EsploraBlocks_Example.sb2 files.
+When you load these files it also loads an embedded version of A4S.s2e contained in the sb2 files so changing the external A4S.s2e does nothing.
+To change the embedded version you need to download the offline version of Scratch 2.0.
+Open up the sb2 file.
+Goto ‘More Blocks’.
+Next to A4S click the down arrow and click ‘Remove Extension Blocks’.
+Now hold the Shift key and click the ‘File’ menu.
+You should now see the hidden option ‘Import experimental Scratch Extension’.
+Click it.
+A dialog pops up, navigate to A4S.s2e and open it.
+Save sb2 file again.
+You have now embedded your new version of A4S.s2e into the sb2 file.